Published Nov 15, 2022

 The Klingon occupation of Organia was proceeding as planned until Kirk and Spock escaped from captivity.
 Kor executed 200 Organians in retribution, an atrocity that seemed irrelevant to the planet's leaders.
 Kirk and Spock fought back and infiltrated Kor's headquarters, just as the Federation and Klingon fleets prepared to clash in space.
 Suddenly, all phasers and starship control systems radiated with a searing heat, forcing the two sides to halt their attacks.
 The Organians admitted that they paralyzed the military assets and that their species transcended the corporeal world.
 No harm came to any Organians at any point in the invasion, because their humanoid forms served as mere illusions.
 Ayelborne and Claymare emanated a blinding light, disclosing their status as beings of pure energy.
 The seemingly defenseless Organians actually held unimaginable power; they simply chose not to wield it with malicious aspirations.

-An away team beams onto a Borg cube to rescue the captured Captain Picard.
-After causing the vessel to slow to impulse by destroying distribution nodes, the Starfleet officers found themselves amid a swarm of Borg drones.
+An away team beamed onto a Borg cube to rescue the captured Captain Picard.
+After forcing the vessel slow impulse by destroying distribution nodes, the Starfleet officers found themselves amid a swarm of Borg drones.
 Dr. Crusher noticed Picard in the distance and called out to him.
-As the captain turned to face them, the boarding party sees cybernetic implants and realize that Picard has become one with the Borg.
-The group returned to the Enterprise without their captain, prompting Riker to order the unthinkable - fire upon the cube with Picard still trapped aboard.
+As the captain turned to face them, the boarding party saw cybernetic implants and realized that Picard has become assimilated with the Borg.
+The group returned to the Enterprise without their captain, prompting Riker to order the unthinkable — fire upon the cube with Picard still trapped aboard.

 The Romulan involvement in the Klingon Civil War included cloaked supply shipments destined to support the Duras family.
 Sela, the mission's senior Romulan commander, slowly emerged from the shadows during a meeting with the Duras sisters and looked exactly like Tasha Yar, the Enterprise-D's fallen security chief.
 The twist captivated viewers, who later learned that Sela's birth occurred due to Captain Picard's decision to send Yar back in time to help the Enterprise-C engage a Romulan attack force.

-Somehow, Riker and La Forge's discovery that a 75-year old pattern had survived in a transporter buffer ended up as their second most interesting find in the U.S.S.
-Jenolan's wreckage.
+Somehow Riker and La Forge's discovery that a single survivor suspended in a transporter buffer ended up as their second most interesting find among the U.S.S.
+Jenolan's 75-year old wreckage.
 As the matter materialized, the figure revealed itself to be none other than Captain Montgomery "Scotty" Scott.
 Then again, who else but a miracle worker would have the know-how to modify the transporter in such a fashion?

 Worf and Garak depart Deep Space 9 to search for Enabran Tain and other potential Dominion prisoners in the Gamma Quadrant.
-Unfortunately, their runabout stumbled upon a hidden Dominion fleet, and Jem'Hadar soldiers to take the two Alpha Quadrant natives into custody.
-Eventually imprisoned, Worf and Garak found they shared a cell with Tain, General Martok, two Romulans and a Breen.
-Just as the situation seemed as strange as possible, the guards brought another Federation prison back to the room — a weary Dr. Bashir.
+Unfortunately, their runabout stumbled upon a hidden Dominion fleet, upon which, its Jem'Hadar soldiers take the two Alpha Quadrant natives into custody.
+Eventually imprisoned, Worf and Garak found they shared a cell with Tain, General Martok, two Romulans, and a Breen.
+Just as the situation seemed as strange as possible, the guards brought another Federation prisoner back to the room — a weary Dr. Bashir.
 The doctor explained that he'd gone to bed during a conference on Meezan IV a month earlier, only to awake in the Dominion facility.
 The revelation that a Changeling currently roamed Deep Space 9 disguised as Bashir startled the group and left them wondering what nefarious deeds the shapeshifter had already set in motion.